What do CASA volunteers do?

 CASA volunteers listen first.
 Then they act.

-Volunteers get to know the child by talking with everyone in that child’s life: parents and relatives, foster parents, teachers, medical professionals, attorneys, social workers and others.
+Volunteers build a relationship with the child and talk with everyone in that child’s life: parents and relatives, foster parents, teachers, medical professionals, attorneys, social workers and others.
 They use the information they gather to inform judges and others of what the child needs and what will be the best permanent home for them.

 Who can be a volunteer?

 You do not have to be a lawyer or a social worker to be a volunteer.
 We welcome people from all walks of life.
-We are simply looking for people who care about children and have common sense.
+We are simply looking for people who care about children.

 - Be 21 years old